RobPavey/wikitree-sourcer/docs/dev_notes/adding_tests.md

 So to add a new test for a typical site:

 1. In Chrome do `File > Save Page As...` and save the page to `unit_tests/<sitename>/saved_pages`.
 You should use a consistent naming convention for the test files for a given site.
-This becomes the test case name.
+This becomes the test case name. **Remember to delete the files folder that is saved along with the HTML file**.
+This is not needed and we don't want it in git.
 2. Edit the file `unit_tests/<sitename>/<sitename>_test_content_and_citation.mjs` and add the test case into the `regressionData` array.
 If this is the first test case look at `fg` for an example.
 3. Run `node scripts/run_test.js <sitename>.
 This will run the extract, generalize and sitation stages.